EmmanuelBitancor/EmmanuelBitancor/README.md

 # 💫 Hi I'm Emmanuel!
-🔭 I’m currently studying Computer Science at Bohol Island State University - Bilar Campus.
+🔭 I’m currently studying Computer Science at Bohol Island State University - Bilar Campus.<br/>
-🌱 Alongside my core studies in programming, software development, and data structures, I’m also diving into the wonders of the universe—exploring topics like space, astronomy, and the mysteries of the cosmos.
-🧠 I’m passionate about how technology can intersect with science, especially in fields like space exploration, simulation, and data analysis.
+🧠 I’m passionate about how technology can intersect with science, especially in fields like space exploration, simulation, and data analysis.<br/>
-💻 Whether it’s building software or understanding the physics of the stars, I’m driven by curiosity and the desire to learn continuously.
 🚀 One of my goals is to combine my computer science skills with space-related fields, possibly in areas like artificial intelligence for space missions or scientific data visualization.